Last updated on June 30th, 2022

 Daiwa Sushi and Sushi Dai

 No doubt Daiwa Sushi and also Sushi Dai are the most popular sushi restaurant in Tokyo’s local market.
 Both are the two sushi restaurants that constantly get reviewed for their best sushi in Tokyo.

 We visited Daiwa Sushi during one of our visits to Tokyo.
 And this was the first time we tried the omakase (chef’s selection style) in Japan.
-The simplicity yet extremely fresh sushi is nothing that you’ll die for.
+The simple yet extremely fresh sushi is nothing that you’ll die for.
 All served with extremely fresh ingredients.
 It was such a glorious food experience and probably the best sushi that I’ve eaten in my life.

-Take note that long lines always in front of these two popular shops.
+Take note that long lines are always in front of these two popular shops.
 But if you really want to try sushi, for sure you will be waiting in line.
 Don’t miss out!

 Daiwa Sushi, Toyosu

 - Address: Japan, 〒135-0061 Tokyo, Koto City, Toyosu, 6 Chome−3−2 ５街区 青果棟 １階

 - Opening Hours: From 6 am to 1 pm (Closed on Sunday and Wednesday)

 Sushi Dai, Toyosu